realjck/story-engine/README.md

 - sheetjs / xlsx.js
 - shortcut.js

-## Nota bene
+## Important note

-The whole project had been developped in ECMAScript Edition 5 (ES5) for the use of Dojo toolkit, which use is mainly for the possibility of asynchrone modules.
+The entire project has been developed in ECMAScript Edition 5 (ES5), specifically tailored for utilization with the Dojo toolkit.
+The primary motivation for employing the Dojo toolkit lies in its capacity for asynchronous module handling.

-That means nottably the use of `var` and DOM declared variables, and non-arrow `function fn(){}` syntax.
+This entails the utilization of `var` and DOM-declared variables, as well as the non-arrow function syntax `fn(){}`.

-an update to recent ECMA SCRIPT would be useful for future developement, but not necessary at this time, the tool being optimized during the past years until today for the most recent browsers (Chrome / Safari).
+While an update to a more recent ECMAScript version could prove beneficial for future development, it is not deemed necessary at present.
+The tool has undergone optimization over the years, ensuring compatibility with the latest browsers, such as Chrome and Safari.

 ## Usage for developement / mod: